Charleston Water Quality at a Glance

 Implement Flood Protection

 Given Charleston’s vulnerability to flooding, protect your home’s water systems by installing backflow prevention devices on plumbing fixtures and considering flood-resistant materials for basement or first-floor plumbing.
-Charleston Water System offers a rebate program for qualifying backflow prevention installations.
+Charleston Water System offers guidance for qualifying backflow prevention installations.

 water tap running